 WHAT ARE THE MOST COMMON CAUSES OF BUTTOCK PAIN?

 - SCIATICA: Firstly, I want you to understand that SCIATICA is not so much a diagnosis as it is a symptom of an underlying problem.
-In the same way that it is not really helpful to go to the doctor with a headache, which he diagnoses as a "headache", it is not helpful to have a doctor tell you that your problem is Sciatica.
+In the same way that it is not really helpful to go to the doctor with a headache, which he then miraculously diagnoses as a "headache," it is none too helpful to have a doctor tell you that your problem is Sciatica.
 There is always an underlying cause of Sciatica.
 Truth be known, there are lots of causes of Sciatica.
-If you pinch or irritate one of the nerves that comes from your low back / pelvis area, you could easily end up with Sciatica, as it's a very common problem.
+Pinch or irritate one of the nerves that comes from your low back / pelvis area and you could easily end up with Sciatica, as it's a very common problem.
 And one of the most common causes of Sciatica is..........

 - DISC PROBLEMS: These can be in the form of things like DEGENERATIVE JOINT DISEASE, SPINAL STENOSIS, or HERNIATED DISCS.
 The problems with disc diagnoses come into focus once you begin to grasp the concept of ASYMPTOMATIC DISC HERNIATIONS.
 Because all of these diagnoses have the ability to cause Sciatica, they all have the ability to cause severe buttock pain as well.
 HERE is a simple test for helping to differentiate between Disc problems and Piriformis Syndrome.
 Far from foolproof, but definitely a start.